Efficient & Correct Predictive Equivalence for Decision Trees: Introduction

 While it is known that the number of prime implicants can grow exponentially with the number of variables for arbitrary boolean formulas~\citep{markowsky-dm78}, this paper shows that this is also the case with DTs, i.e.\ there exist DTs for which the BCF is worst-case exponential in the size of the DT.
 The paper then improves on earlier work~\citep{rudin-icml25,rudin-corr25}, by proving that the computation of $\mathsf{BCF}_c(\mathcal{T})$ (which is worst-case exponential in size) and $\mathcal{T}_{\mathsf{DNF},c}$ (which requires solving an NP-hard optimization problem on a worst-case exponential size representation) are both \emph{unnecessary}, and can be replaced with polynomial-time algorithms.
 Concretely, this paper proves that the properties of: i) \emph{completeness} (Theorem 3.2 in~\citep{rudin-corr25}); ii) \emph{succinctness} (Proposition 3.3 in~\citep{rudin-corr25}); and iii) the \emph{resolution of predictive equivalence} (Theorem 3.4 in~\citep{rudin-corr25}) can all be solved in polynomial time in the size of the given DT.
-In addition, we prove that all the algorithms proposed in this paper are correct.
+Furthermore, our paper underscores the formal correctness of all the proposed algorithms.

-We also note that the issues with McTavish et al.'s approach can go beyond the inefficiency of the proposed algorithms~\citep{rudin-icml25,rudin-corr25}.
-As this paper details, the use of the QM method for deciding predictive equivalent as proposed by McTavish et al.\ hinges on a requirement of determinism of some steps of the QM method, which may or may not be guaranteed by practical implementations.
-The QM method produces a minimum-size DNF representation, which lacks canonicity~\citep{brown-bk90}.
-To address this issue, McTavish et al.~\citep{rudin-icml25,rudin-corr25} impose a condition on implementations of the QM method, which may not be guaranteed in practice.
+We also note that, in terms of practical implementations, the issues with McTavish et al.'s approach may extend beyond the inefficiency of the proposed algorithms~\citep{rudin-icml25,rudin-corr25}.
+The use of the QM method for deciding predictive equivalence hinges on two constraints.
+First, the set of prime implicants (the Blake Canonical Form~\cite{blake-phd37,brown-bk90}) must be sorted.
+Second, the execution of the set-covering phase of the QM method must be deterministic.
+These two conditions ensure that, even though a minimum-size DNF representation lacks canonicity, predictive equivalence can be correctly decided, and so are critical for correctness.
+Neverthless, even if the underlying algorithms are sequential and do not exploit non-determinism, it is the case that most programming languages do not ensure deterministic execution~\cite{ernst-icse21,wei-icse25}.
+Thus, and to the best of our knowledge, one of the conditions required my McTavish et al.\ is not formally guaranteed in practice.

 We briefly summarize here the main consequences from the potential unsoundness of using the QM method for predictive equivalence.
 For two DTs that are not predictive equivalent, the McTavish et al's algorithm correctly report that there is no predictive equivalence.
 However, there can exist predictive equivalent DTs for which the an non-deterministic implementation of the QM methods will produce distinct minimum-size representations.
 That would cause the algorithm of McTavish et al.\ to report non-equivalence.